Basics of Bariatric Surgery

 “About 30 percent of the U.S. population suffers from this disease, and more than half of this group is under the category of severely obese,” said Michel Murr, MD, lead researcher of the study, professor of surgery and director of Tampa General Hospital and USF Health Bariatric Center.
 “Our findings suggest that providers should consider bariatric surgery as a treatment of choice for non-alcoholic fatty liver disease in severely obese patients.”

-Dr. Murr and his team suggest that bariatric surgery is considered for patients with a higher body mass index (BMI), greater than 35.
-He believes that obesity-related comorbidities may not get completely treated with traditional interventions, such as medications.
+Dr. Murr and his team suggest that bariatric surgery be considered for patients with a higher body mass index (BMI), greater than 35.
+He believes that obesity-related co-morbidities may not get completely treated with traditional interventions, such as medications.

 Researchers compared liver biopsies from 152 patients taken during the time of the bariatric procedure and then again after 29 months.
 In examining the first set of biopsies, researchers found that the patients had a higher probability of non-alcoholic fatty liver disease.
 This type of liver damage can lead to life-threatening conditions such as liver fibrosis and cirrhosis.